ttiny/phptestr/README.md

 Where **OPTIONS** is:

 ```
--target=directory
+-target=directory|file
 ```
-Directory where to look for tests or phptestr.json.
+Directory where to look for tests or phptestr.json or the full path to the json file.
 Optional when starting in GUI mode as it can be chosen from the browser.

 ```